-Learning Outcome Students will be able to Skills (Cumulative) By achieving this broader outcome, students will demonstrate that they can also Sample Practice Tasks Students can develop/practice the skills needed to achieve this outcome by read and follow directions written in simple sentences using 2 formats (e.g. geographical, practical) read 5-7 sentence paragraphs containing familiar topics and vocabulary, and supported with physically demonstrating activities required by directions (e.g. on a map, in a simple recipe) answering literal and inferential questions about a familiar topic getting basic information from short, simple notes or letters visual clues (e.g. illustrations) use context clues to find meaninguse phonics to decode words stating or writing opinions about familiar topic identifying characters, main ideas, events in a story
+Learning Outcome Students will be able to Skills (Cumulative) By achieving this broader outcome, students will demonstrate that they can also Sample Practice Tasks Students can develop/practice the skills needed to achieve this outcome by read and follow directions written in simple sentences using 2 formats (e.g. geographical, practical) read 5-7 sentence paragraphs containing familiar topics and vocabulary, and supported with visual clues (e.g. illustrations) identify parts of speech and end punctuation in simple sentences read 200-300 sight words employ pre-reading skills to enhance understanding (e.g. KWL, prediction) use context clues to find meaning use phonics to decode words physically demonstrating activities required by directions (e.g. on a map, in a simple recipe) answering literal and inferential questions about a familiar topic getting basic information from short, simple notes or letters stating or writing opinions about familiar topic identifying characters, main ideas, events in a story